universal-meaning-map/ipld-mindmap-old-readme/README.md

 ]
 ```
 ### Infinite relationship types
 Because one of the goals is to limit as little as possible the information represented, we need to allow for any type of relationship.
-And this means that there is no specific way to define a type.
+And this means that there may be any arbitrary number of types.

 ### Render vs structure
+_This is a work in progress_

+If we take a classic mindmap, the connections and nodes may have different shapes, sizes, colors...
+This is what the render should do.
+It needs to understand the relationships and the nodes so they can be drawn.

+It would be easy to add properties such as "color", so the render can pick it up.
+But unless this is something intrinsic of the node or relationship, should be left out of the equation.

+This is because the final goal is to be able capture and organize concepts, and not to visualize them in a specific way.
+We need to keep the data render agnostic.
+It just happen that we choose a mindmap like render to start exploring how to organize and render this type of data.

 ## Log